 Examples of referencing common sources

-More examples of using APA 6th style, including some less common reference types, can be found on the Library's Citing and Referencing Guide.
+Examples of using APA 6th style can be found on the Library’s Citing and Referencing Guide.

 Advanced help with APA style